The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 The restless heat within me surged once more.

-"It seems today will be another day of slaughter."
+"It seems today will be a day of slaughter," I said.

-"Immune One, I find your abilities quite intriguing."
+"Immunizer, I find your abilities quite intriguing," she remarked.

 Her eyes were filled with greed and calculation.